 We may earn money or products from the companies mentioned in this post, and as an Amazon Associate I earn from qualifying purchases.
 Please see my full disclosure for more information.

-Emma was launched in the UK 2018 by co-founders Edoardo Moreni and Antonio Marino.
-Since its launch, the app has had over 100,000 downloads and has recently expanded to the United States and Canada.
+The Emma budget app was launched in the UK in 2018 by co-founders Edoardo Moreni and Antonio Marino.
+Since its launch, the app has launched over $8m in order to build a “one stop shop for all your financial life”.

 Key Features of the Emma App: